 The doors stood open, their sable outsides pushed back against the mountain wall, with all they kept hidden from normal people visible to him.

-It was his paradise, his dream fully arrested, with all the curvilinear forms of those of the barely-bearable world before the doors become geometric shapes disguised as chaotic.
+It was his paradise, his dreams fully attained, with all the curvilinear forms of those of the barely-bearable world before the doors become geometric shapes disguised as chaotic.
 There were slender pillars inlaid and entwined with vines and rambling roses, with sinuous rivers of pearls more real than the crude approximations Einion had come across outside.

 Reason caught and then wrought into semblances of his perception.

 There were ponds and rills, gentle mounds of treasure, circlets of emeralds and drapes of blood rubies, terrifying in their beauty; there were vats and ewers, pouring statues and pools dip-ready.
-Caches of rewards – distant close proxy overlooked stone dressed, flaxen shapes, curtains unravelled.
-Waving fronds of white gold and frosted diamonds being manipulated by the most dusky or pale of maidens.
-Sweet, lilting music wafted from where other scantily clad maidens of snow and ebony, olive and walnut were plucking and bowing, a soft cascade that permeated everything – calling him: calling him.
+Caches of rewards, flaxen shapes, curtains unravelled.
+Waving fronds of white gold and frosted diamonds being manipulated by the duskiest or palest of maidens.
+Sweet, lilting music wafted from where other scantily-clad maidens of snow and ebony, olive and walnut were plucking and bowing, a soft cascade that permeated everything – calling him: calling him.

 Halted stone decayed – moss lichen overthrown – startled earthworm caught star held close – plague of so-nice – silver gold-plated, all drawn thin as the buxom wenches, flayed as the grimace, tight as the also-ran, uplifted tucked-in-neat – no floppage allowed.
 The colours as loud as the whisper that bellowed out through the caverns asking why he was late.